inspec/inspec/docs-chef-io/content/inspec/cli.md

 ## vendor

-Download all dependencies and generate a lockfile in a `vendor` directory.
+Download all dependencies and generate a lock file in a `vendor` directory.

 ### Syntax